-This funding, under the Alberta Media Fund supports the growth and sustainability of Alberta’s post-production sector by helping eligible companies employ Alberta talent, expand their workforce and grow their operations.
+This funding, under the Alberta Media Fund (AMF), supports the growth and sustainability of Alberta’s post-production sector by helping eligible companies employ Alberta talent.

-Eligible post-production companies that received funding through the Alberta Production Grant or the Screen-Based Production Grant are also eligible for a grant of up to 18% on post-production labour costs.
+Corporations and their affiliates that have received funding through the Screen-Based Production Grant or the Alberta Production Grant are not eligible for the PPG on the same projects.

-You can submit an unlimited number of applications; however, the maximum amount an organization can receive in grant funding is $200,000.
+You can submit an unlimited number of applications, however the maximum amount an organization or their affiliates can receive in grant funding per budget year is $200,000.

-To be eligible to apply, your organization must be:
+To be eligible to apply, your organization must: